 Registered Physiotherapist, Clinic Owner

 Cheryl, who originally resided in Newfoundland, graduated from Acadia University in Wolfville, Nova Scotia where she completed her Bachelor of Science in Biology (2001).
 After graduating from Acadia University, Cheryl went on to obtain her Bachelor of Science in Physiotherapy from Dalhousie University in Halifax, Nova Scotia in 2004.
 She received her Diploma of Advanced Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association, Orthopedic Division in 2012 and became a Fellow of the Canadian Academy of Manipulative Therapy (FCAMPT).
 She has completed the introduction and advanced courses in canine rehabilitation and in 2015 obtained her Diploma in Canine Rehabilitation.

 Cheryl initially worked in Chester, Nova Scotia for 5 ½ years at a private practice clinic.
 After moving to Ontario in 2009, she continued to work at a private practice in Guelph.
-With over 13 years of experience as an orthopaedic physiotherapist, Cheryl felt she was ready to further develop her passion for orthopaedics, manual therapy and canine rehabilitation.
+With years of experience as an orthopaedic physiotherapist, Cheryl felt she was ready to further develop her passion for orthopaedics, manual therapy and canine rehabilitation.
 With the help and support of family, friends and clients she decided it was time to open her own physiotherapy clinic to pursue her own professional goals.

 Since graduating, Cheryl has continued to complete courses to advance her orthopaedic and manual therapy skills.
 Her recent captivation has been canine rehabilitation.
-Cheryl has an energetic boxer of her own.
+Cheryl has an energetic boxers of her own.
 She has always had a love for animals and thought it was time to combine her passion of physiotherapy and animals into one.